blbessie/Anti-Cafe/archive/readme.txt

 DESCRIPTION OF HOW TO RUN YOUR SITE

 SET UP
-1 - Install the database with table included in WebsitesUsers.sql 2 - Open index.html for the home page
+1 - Copy paste index.html and both BackEnd and FrontEnd folders to the htdocs folder of XAMPP 2 - Install the database and create a database called "myDB" 3 - In the new database, execute the files included under /BackEnd/DatabaseSetupFile 4 - Start XAMPP and start both database and website servers 5 - Open index.html for the home page
-3 - Create the user with username "admin" to represent the café admin account 4 - Create a user to represent a client
+6 - Create the user with username "admin" to represent the café admin account 7 - Create a user to represent a client

 ADMIN